Until very recently, Baku, the capital of Azerbaijan, was a real off the beaten track destination only known by the most intrepid travelers.

 Yanar Dag is one of those fires which is still burning, even though the fire is artificial today, as it was extinguished after they discovered an oil reserve next to it in the 19th century.

 How to get there – Yanar Dag is outside of the city.
 To get there, you will have to catch the 147 bus from Azadliq metro station.
-Alternatively, you could also get there by Yandex, which is easier, quicker and won’t cost you much.
+Alternatively, you could also get there by Uber, which is easier, quicker and won’t cost you much.

 Fire Temple Ateshgah